scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 ```

 The `sidebar` key is mandatory.
-On each level you can have three different types of entries: `page`, `blog` or `subsection`.
+On each level, you can have three different types of entries: `page`, `blog` or `subsection`.

-`Page` is a leaf of the structure and accepts following attributes:
+`Page` is a leaf of the structure and accepts the following attributes:
-- `title` \[optional\] - title of the page
+- `title` (optional) - title of the page
-- `page` \[mandatory\] - path to the file that will represent the page, it can be either html of markdown file to be rendered, there is also possibility to pass the `directory` path.
-If so, the scaladoc will render the directory and all its content as if there were no `sidebar.yml` basing of its tree structure and index files.
+- `page` (mandatory) - path to the file that will represent the page, it can be either html or markdown file to be rendered, there is also the possibility to pass the `directory` path.
+If so, the scaladoc will render the directory and all its content as if there were no `sidebar.yml` basing on its tree structure and index files.

 The `page` property

-`Subsection` accepts nested nodes, these can be either pages or subsection, which allow you to create tree-like navigation.
+`Subsection` accepts nested nodes, these can be either pages or subsections, which allow you to create tree-like navigation.
 The attributes are:
-- `title` \[optional\] - title of the page
+- `title` (optional) - title of the page
-- `index` \[optional\] - path to the file that will represent the index file of the subsection, it can be either html of markdown file to be rendered
+- `index` (optional) - path to the file that will represent the index file of the subsection, it can be either html or markdown file to be rendered
-- `subsection` \[mandatory\] - nested nodes, can be either pages or subsections
+- `subsection` (mandatory) - nested nodes, can be either pages or subsections

 The `Subsection` can omit `title` or `index`, however not specifying any of these properties disables you from giving the title of the section.

-The `Blog` is a special node represented by simple entry `- title: Blog` with no other attirbutes.
-All your blogposts will be automatically linked under this section.
-You can read more about blog [here](blog.md).
+The `Blog` is a special node represented by simple entry `- title: Blog` with no other attributes.
+All your blog posts will be automatically linked under this section.
+You can read more about the blog [here](blog.md).

 ```
 ├── blog